 Is it okay to pet a Service Dog?
 Service animals working in public should not be petted because it could distract from their focus on their partner.
 It is best to always ask before petting and please, be willing to respect the person if they say no.

 Who owns the Service Dog?
 Service Dogs of Virginia, Inc. maintains ownership of the service dog for the first year of the partnership of the team.
-A recipient is responsible for the service dog’s care and maintenance including food, toys, and veterinary services.
+After the first year, the ownership goes to the recipient of the dog.
+The recipient and service dog are required to come in for annual re-certification by taking the public access test.
+A recipient is responsible for the service dog’s care and maintenance including food, toys, health insurance for the dog, and veterinary services.

 What happens to a Service Dog when he or she retires?
 Retirement is an emotional time for both the human partner and the dog, after having worked so closely together for so many years.
 Retired service dogs are welcome to live out their retirement with their partner; some people may choose to allow a family member or close friend to adopt the retiree.
 If the graduate so chooses, SDV can assist them in finding an appropriate retirement home for their friend’s golden years.